Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 BitTorrent was never supposed to be a revolution in internet piracy; it was supposed to be a revolution in low-cost file distribution.
 This unobjectionable mission statement made BitTorrent safely beyond the reach of the RIAA or any other aggrieved copyright holder.

 (There's a striking parallel with crypto: Vitalik and the Ethereum core team never endorsed the flood of ICOs—they [often denounced them](https://www.investopedia.com/news/ethereum-founder-cautions-ico-bubble-vitalek-buterin/).
 This is precisely what allowed Ethereum to flourish, despite being subverted by ICOs for speculative and extralegal purposes.
-This is how Ethereum was able to brand itself as a revolution in decentralized computing, "the world computer," rather than being labeled by regulators as merely an ICO platform.)
+If it did not brand itself as a revolution in decentralized computing, as "the world computer," it would have been labeled by regulators as an illegal ICO platform.)

 If you fast forward to today, the story of P2P file sharing is the story of BitTorrent.
 All other protocols have faded into obscurity.
 But BitTorrent is no longer used for downloading music in the western world.

 Why not?

 I'll give you three reasons: Spotify, Apple Music, Pandora.

 Newcomers in the music industry have adapted, and these services transformed the experience of discovering and listening to music.
 P2P file sharing once competed against the experience of driving to Walmart and buying a [$20 DRM-protected CD](https://en.wikipedia.org/wiki/Sony_BMG_copy_protection_rootkit_scandal) to listen to a single hit song.
 For consumers, the decision was comically easy: between the two options, just pirate it.

 Daniel Ek was the former CEO of uTorrent, a leading BitTorrent client.
 He understood this firsthand.
-After Napster collapsed and other decentralized file sharing networks popped up, Ek came up with the idea for a company he'd later name Spotify:
+After Napster collapsed and other decentralized file sharing networks popped up, Ek dreamt up the idea for a company he'd eventually name Spotify:

 > I realised that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify.